Here's a review of the material we looked at concerning slavery as it was practiced in the Old and New Testament times:

 - I Timothy 6:6-10

-The message between the lines is that it is godliness that creates contentment in the heart, not wealth.
-We have nothing when we are born and we bring nothing in death and whatever we accumulate in between does not have the power to give us the kind of peace and contentment provided by godliness!
+The message, between the lines, is that it is godliness that creates contentment in the heart, not wealth.
+We have nothing when we are born and we bring nothing with us when we die, and whatever we accumulate in between does not have the power to give us the kind of peace and contentment provided by godliness!

-The end result, of course, is that we exchange our soul for a share of the wealth of this world.
+The end result, of course, is that we exchange our souls for the things of this world.

 17Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 18Instruct them to do good, to be rich in good works, to be generous and ready to share, 19storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed.